Let me take you for a walk in a fairy tale, are you in?

 Location: marked on the map here – just outside Benalmadena Pueblo (old town in the hills, not the coastline)

-Parking: There is an area next to the monument where you can park, just a stretch of land with improvised parking option.
+Parking: There is an area next to the monument where you can park, just a stretch of land with an improvised parking option.
 You will have to walk a few meters by the road down to the monument from there.

-Bonus tips: To avoid crowds, arrive first thing in the morning or right after siesta.
+Bonus tips: To avoid crowds, arrive first thing in the morning or right after the siesta.
 If you’re coming later in the day, there is a fabulous restaurant just up the hill from the monument called La Cupula Lounge that has the most amazing views and cool atmosphere with live music.

 Enjoy your trip and let me know how did you like it!